equalizedigital/accessibility-new-window-warnings/README.txt

 5. Shows the new window icons being added into social media sharing buttons from a third-party plugin.

 == Changelog ==

+= 1.0.2 =
+* Updated - on focus positioning to use offset

 = 1.0.1 =
 * Added - support for image within links